ITMO-NSS-team/FEDOT.Miscellaneous/contribution/how-to-embed.md

 Hint: If the ‘model’ you have implemented is not a class with fit/predict methods, see the realisation of *StatsModelsAutoRegressionStrategy* uses kind of functional programming.
 Set aside fit_tuned method definition for that moment with raising NotImplementedError().

 Finish line.
-Some more steps to allow FEDOT using your model.
+Some more steps to allow Fedot using your model.

 Once the Model gets the information of the task_type (integrated parameter into InputData) it needs to decide what strategy to use.